Ishan678-code/CLI-application/README.md

 # Usage

-.Install npm  by running the  command below:
+- Install npm  by running the  command below:

 ` sudo apt install npm `

-.Then install the pdfkit by running the command below:
+- Then install the pdfkit by running the command below:

 `npm install pdfkit`

-.
-The profile  should be in [this](https://github.com/Ishan678-code/Resume-creator/blob/main/data.json) format.
+- The profile  should be in [this](https://github.com/Ishan678-code/Resume-creator/blob/main/data.json) format.

-.
-After this, store it in your project directory.
+- After this, store it in your project directory.

 # Command Line Argument format:

-.Syntax for running our cli application
+- Syntax for running our cli application

 `node <application_file_name> <remote_url or path to input_file> <output_directory>`